thesadru/disnake/docs/migrating.rst

 - :attr:`.Context.valid` to check if a context can be invoked with :meth:`.Bot.invoke`.
 - :meth:`.Context.send_help` to show the help command for an entity using the new :class:`~.ext.commands.HelpCommand` system.

-    - This is useful if you want to show the user help if they misused a command.
+    - This is useful if yo want to show the user help if they misused a command.

 Subclassing Context
 ++++++++++++++++++++